sepehrsamavati/js-thread-block-check/README.md

 // pass logger; e.g. console, winston & ... (default is console)
 new ThreadBlockDetect(console);

+// you can also clear interval by calling `dispose`
+// it's not necessary to dispose since `.unref()` will be called on interval creation if available const instance = new ThreadBlockDetect();
+instance.dispose();
 ```
-This will detect thread blocks in the thread where it's constructed.
+This will detect thread blocks in the thread <ins>where it's constructed and running</ins>.

 If there are thread blocks <ins>regularly</ins> or it's <ins>rare but massive</ins> (e.g. >5000ms), these are the solutions to offload tasks: